mharrod/K8s-and-GitSecOps/docs/crawl/local.md

 A big focus of this section is understanding the importance of security scanning your container images.
 Security scanning container images involves checking the image for known vulnerabilities and compliance issues.
 This can be done at several levels:

-* With standalone container scanning using ooling like Aqua Security, Snyk, and Anchore.
+* With standalone container scanning using tooling like Aqua Security, Snyk, and Anchore.
 * With traditional vulnerability scanning tools like Nessus, OpenVAS, and Qualys.
 * Using built-in scanning capabilities in Image registries such as DockerHub, Quay, and Harbor.